-Since the Brother SE1900 is a single-thread embroidery machine, you do have to change the thread yourself after each color.
-While threading is set up to be quick and simple, this will take more time than if you owned a multiple-needle embroidery machine.
-Don’t be overwhelmed by the seeming complexity of figuring out the order of thread change.
-The helpful touchscreen guides you in selecting the next thread color.
+Since the Brother SE1900 is a single-needle embroidery machine, you must change the thread yourself after each color.
+While threading is set up to be quick and straightforward, this takes more time than if you owned a multi-needle embroidery machine.

 What are the embroidery designs included in the Brother SE1900?

-So, are the built-in 138 embroidery designs anything you’ll actually use?
+Are the built-in 138 embroidery designs anything you’ll use?
 Or will you have to make or find your own to import?

-To see the full list, go ahead and download the Brother embroidery design guide.
-It’s a fairly lengthy guide and might be a little confusing to search through, so I can quickly help you navigate through it.
+To see the complete list, download this Brother embroidery design guide.
+It’s a lengthy guide and might be confusing to search through, so I can quickly help you navigate it.

-First, of all, these are the exact same designs featured on the Brother PE800 embroidery machine.
+First of all, these are the same designs featured on the Brother PE800 embroidery machine.

 Using the LCD Touchscreen to Embroider

-When it comes time to choose or edit a pattern, you’ll use the color LCD touchscreen on this computerized sewing and embroidery machine.
+When it comes time to choose or edit a pattern, you use the color LCD touchscreen.

 Selecting a Pattern

 You can select a built-in pattern, a character pattern, or a frame pattern.
-If you’re wanting a pattern that’s not built-in, import it or access a previously saved pattern in the machine’s memory.
+If you want a pattern not built-in, import it or access a previously saved pattern in the machine’s memory.

 Editing the Pattern

 One of the best features of the Brother SE1900 is the ability to edit designs on the screen!
-With drag and drop editing, you can also combine patterns, letters, and frames together to make your own designs.
+With drag-and-drop editing, you can combine patterns, letters, and frames to make your own designs.
 Here are some other ways you can edit the pattern before starting to embroider: